deepjaisia/SandboxHttpsExtensions/README.md

    AVOID USING :
    from encodings import *
    ->Do not use this because it makes it difficult to determine where a particular function or attribute came from, and makes debugging difficult.
+This also imports all names except those beginning with an underscore (_)

    b.
 Add the following line of code to your own module
    ->module_name.getattr = getattr  (without the arrow)